-The PAWSitive Connections Lab, in conjunction with the Office of One Health and Wellness, led by Dr. Colleen Anne Dell, offers various services to the community as a part of it's research program.
-There are currently five initiatives being offered and all focus on the development of PAWSitive Canine Connections!
+The PAWSitive Connections Lab, in conjunction with the Office of One Health and Wellness led by Dr. Colleen Anne Dell, offers various services to the community as a part of it's research program.
+There are currently seven initiatives being offered and all focus on the development of PAWSitive Canine Connections!
 These range from community programming through to on-line training courses.

-Check out the initiatives below and have a look around the website to see more of what we do!
+Check them out below and have a look around this website to learn more!

-This is a reflexive education based program involving instructors, dog handlers, and prisoners in the area of addictions.
+This is a reflexive education-based program involving instructors, dog handlers, and prisoners in the area of addictions.
 The program was initiated by Drs.
-Colleen Dell and Darlene Chalmers in 2018 at Drumheller Prison in Alberta, Canada.
-With the pandemic, the program is offered on a smaller scale at the Regional Psychiatric Centre in Saskatoon, the Dedicated Substance Use Treatment Unit at the Saskatoon Correctional Centre, and the Calder Addiction Treatment Centre.
-In collaboration with clinicians, integration of the dogs into select Animal Assisted Therapy sessions have also been offered in the city.
+Colleen Dell and Darlene Chalmers in 2016 at Drumheller Prison in Alberta with guidance from Audeamus, Inc. The program is offered on a smaller scale at the Regional Psychiatric Centre in Saskatoon, the Dedicated Substance Use Treatment Unit at the Saskatoon Correctional Centre, and the Calder Addiction Treatment Centre.
+In collaboration with clinicians, integration of the dogs into select Animal Assisted Therapy sessions have also been offered throughout SK.

 In partnership with the Canadian Centre on Substance Use and Addiction, RUH Foundation, and CRISM Prairies, this initiative aims to raise awareness among service providers about the potential beneficial role of companion animals, in particular dogs, in their clients' substance use health.
 One of these supports is a dog's ability to counteract the harmful effects of stigma.

 Dr. DeIl works and research in several areas, but one of her favor topics is dogs.
 Her team at the University of Saskatchewan focuses on anything and everything to do with the connecting bonds between humans and canines.
 Look around the website and follow us on social media to learn more @PAWSitive Canine Connections.